Capitalise on Out of Season Discounts

 Ceilidhs on Friday, Saturday and Sunday night with live bands and super served to your table.

-The Jazz Festival takes place in The Stromness Hotel with this year’s line up including performances from Diplomats of Jazz and Bill Salmond’s Louisiana Ragtime Band.
+The Jazz Festival takes place in The Stromness Hotel with a great line up of performers.

 Performances start around 9pm in the Lounge Bar of the Stromness Hotel.